Helping people see God and participate in His redemptive story in circles rather than rows

 What about recovery groups?

 - Peoples Church hosts a Celebrate Recovery meeting on Thursday evenings.
 The gathering will be held in the Jackie Johnson Room in Building 6, room 601.
 Dinner will be provided at 5:30 p.m., and the meeting will follow at 6:30 p.m.
 This is a free recovery opportunity every week, and you do not need to sign up to attend; you simply show up.
-While we are very happy and proud to host this group, it is important to note that Celebrate Recovery is not directly affiliated with our church.

 For any other questions that were not mentioned above, please email Ronson Root at firstname.lastname@example.org for more information.